gecrooks/modern-python-template/README.md

 # Copyright 2019-, Gavin E. Crooks and contributors
 #
-# This source code is licensed under the Apache License, Version 2.0 found in
+# This source code is licensed under the Apache License, Version 2.0
-# the LICENSE.txt file in the root directory of this source tree.
+# found in the LICENSE file in the root directory of this source tree.

 ```